wpilibsuite/frc-docs/source/docs/hardware/hardware-basics/wiring-best-practices.rst

 ## Redundancy

 Unfortunately there are few places in the FRC Control System where redundancy is feasible.
 Taking advantage of opportunities for redundancy can increase reliability.
-The primary example of this is wiring the barrel connector to the radio in addition to the provided PoE connection.
+The primary example of this is wiring the VH-109 radio with a :term:PoE connection in addition to the direct Weidmuller radio power.
 This ensures that if one of the cables becomes damaged or dislodged, the other will maintain power to the radio.
 Keep an eye out for other potential areas to provide redundancy when wiring and programming your robot.

 ## Port Savers